 \section{Related Work}

-Early work on node classification includes \cite{ChebyGCN,GCN, GRAPHSAGE}, which are some of the earliest examples of spectral and spatial GNNs. \cite{GEOMGCN} (GEOM-GCN) is the first article that aims at heterophilous graphs. \cite{zhao2022neighborhood} proposed a topology augmentation graph convolutional network (TA-GCN) framework under the guidance of a NCC (neighborhood class consistency) metric. \cite{chen2023exploiting} proposed a GNN model called conv-agnostic GNN (CAGNN) to enhance the performance of GNNs on the heterophily datasets by learning the neighbor effect for each node. \cite{wu2023beyond} proposed a relation-based frequency adaptive GNN (RFA-GNN) which can adaptively pick up signals of different frequencies in each corresponding relation space in the message-passing process.
+\textbf{Node Classification on Heterophilous Graphs.} Early work on node classification includes \cite{ChebyGCN,GCN, GRAPHSAGE}, which are some of the earliest examples of spectral and spatial GNNs. \cite{GEOMGCN} (GEOM-GCN) is the first article that aims at heterophilous graphs. \cite{zhao2022neighborhood} proposes a topology augmentation graph convolutional network (TA-GCN) framework under the guidance of an NCC (neighborhood class consistency) metric. \cite{chen2023exploiting} proposes a GNN model called conv-agnostic GNN (CAGNN) to enhance the performance of GNNs on the heterophily datasets by learning the neighbor effect for each node. \cite{wu2023beyond} proposes a relation-based frequency adaptive GNN (RFA-GNN) that can adaptively pick up signals of different frequencies in each corresponding relation space in the message-passing process. \cite{8} identifies a set of key designs that boost learning under heterophily. \cite{WRGAT} proposes to convert the input graph into a computation graph with proximity and structural information so as to counter the limit imposed by node-level assortativity (homophily). \cite{GPRGNN} introduces a new generalized PageRank to jointly optimize node feature and topological information extraction, regardless of homophily or heterophily. \cite{diffwire} proposes two novel fully differentiable and inductive rewiring layers to mitigate the problems of over-smoothing, over-squashing, and under-reaching on both homophilous and heterophilous graphs. \cite{guo2023homophily} adopts a homophily-oriented deep heterogeneous graph rewiring method to increase the meta-paths subgraph homophily ratio, which helps improve the performance of heterogeneous graph neural network (HGNN) on heterophilous graphs.
+In \cite{spinelli2021fairdrop}, a random-edge dropping mechanism for increasing heterophily of graphs is proposed, aiming at enhancing fairness in GNNs' predictions.
 We refer to \cite{1} for a comprehensive review of graph neural networks for graphs with heterophily.